-Been ages since we’ve been to IKEA.
-Window shopping or filling our carts with cool stuff we don’t need is fun, sure, but usually the highlight of our IKEA trips is usually lunch at their cafeteria.
-We’d order the usual staples like the fried chicken wings, grilled salmon, and of course the meatballs.
+It’s been ages since we’ve been to IKEA.
+Surely, window shopping or filling our carts with cool stuff we don’t need is fun, but the highlight of our IKEA trips is usually lunch at their cafeteria.
+Typically, we’d order the usual staples like the fried chicken wings, grilled salmon, and of course the meatballs.

-With the lockdown on-going, more and more people are cooking at home, and in fact IKEA released the recipe for their famous meatballs for us home cooks to try out.
+Ever since the COVID on-going lockdown, more and more people were cooking at home.
+In fact, IKEA released the recipe for their famous meatballs for us home cooks to try out.
 As I was looking through the Internet for the recipe IKEA shared, I stumbled on this incredible looking, highly rated recipe on Cafe Delites.
-This looks so good, and judging from the ingredients I imagined how amazing it must taste.
-There were a few ingredients I needed to prepare, such as the Grillkrydda spice mix and the vegetable stock, and I wanted to serve these meatballs with my yummy duck fat mashed potatoes.
+This recipe looks so good and, judging from the ingredients, I imagined how amazing it must taste.
+There were a few ingredients I needed to prepare, such as the Grillkrydda spice mix and the vegetable stock.
+I also wanted to serve these meatballs with my yummy duck fat mashed potatoes.
 Given my busy schedule recently I simply didn’t have the energy to plan for such an elaborate cooking project, so it took me a while before I finally got around to it.

 I made these meatballs using chicken, as a healthier alternative for the entire household.
-I screwed up the recipe at a few points, not chopping the onions finely enough (grating them and straining out the juices, or using a food processor, might have been a good idea), forgetting to add salt to the meat mixture, and measuring less breadcrumbs than the recipe called for.
-I ended up with a pretty wet meat mixture which was super sticky and won’t really hold its shape, but they browned well enough on the stove despite not being nicely spherical.
+At a few points I did screw up the recipe a little.
+For example, I didn’t chop the onions finely enough, whereas grating them and straining out the juices, or using a food processor, might have been a better idea.
+Additionally, I forgot to add salt to the meat mixture, and I measured less breadcrumbs than the recipe called for.
+As a result, I ended up with a pretty wet meat mixture which was super sticky and won’t really hold its shape.
+Thankfully, they browned well enough on the stove despite not being nicely spherical.
 I’ve adjusted the recipe below to make sure I don’t repeat the mistake next time.

-The end result though, was nothing short of spectacular.
+Surprisingly, despite all that, the end result was still nothing short of spectacular.
 The gravy was absolutely to die for, and when drenched over the meatballs and mash, no one even noticed the shortcomings I had with the meatballs.
-In my mind this will always be how Swedish meatballs are supposed to taste like (even though the gravy isn’t exactly traditional), and I don’t think I’ll ever need a different recipe for it.
+In my mind, this will always be how Swedish meatballs are supposed to taste like.
+Despite the gravy not being exactly traditional, I don’t think I’ll ever need a different recipe for it.
 Highly recommended!

 Swedish Meatballs